filamentphp/filament/packages/app/docs/03-resources/03-creating-records.md

 ## Wizards

-You may easily transform the creation process into a multistep wizards.
+You may easily transform the creation process into a multistep wizard.

 On the page class, add the corresponding `HasWizard` trait: